mutantstandard/forc/readme.md

 ![forc logo with the text 'forc' next to it on a blue background](docs/img/forc_logo.png)

-Forc (a terrible portmanteau of font and orc) is an emoji font creation tool.
+forc (a terrible portmanteau of font and orc) is an emoji font creation tool.
 It takes in folders of codepoint-named images and a manifest file and returns highly-compatible emoji fonts that can work in a wide variety of platforms.

-## Disclaimer

-This is an insider tool that has been open sourced, some effort has been made to make it friendly to use for other people, but maybe not enough.

-Feature requests and collaboration are welcome.
-Any collaborators must follow [Mutant Standard's code of conduct](code_of_conduct.md).
+Making fonts can be really hard, so forc is designed to help you succeed every time - it has comprehensive documentation and guides on how to make your own emoji font, gives very readable and transparent error messages and is structured in a way that tries to make making highly-compatible emoji fonts as effortless as possible.

+**Forc is under heavy development right now.
+Most font exports don't work quite right or are not functional yet.**

 ## Features